- Records Request

 Parent Referral Program: For every scholar referral, we will offer a $25 Gift Card to the currently enrolled parent with prior notice.
 The new scholar just needs to enroll and show up for their first day!
 Help us make this one of the best schools in Oak Cliff by referring us to your peers, colleagues, and co-workers!

-Aftercare Program: For parents who need an option to pick up a little later than our release time, we offer an aftercare program run by school employees.
-The fee for aftercare is $30/week, paid in advance of the next week.
-For Wednesday releases only, the cost is $40/month.
-If you have questions about the program and how to sign up, please e-mail the Aftercare Manager, Heather at firstname.lastname@example.org.
+Aftercare Program: For parents who need an option to pick up a little later than our release time, we offer an aftercare program available until 6pm.
+The fee for aftercare is $35/week, paid in advance of the next week.
+If you have questions about the program and how to sign up, please e-mail the Aftercare Manager at email@example.com.

 Academic Program: While TriEA appears to be a regular school, we are incorporating strategies from proven research that children learn best when they are outside the four walls of the classroom.
 While we are required to cover the Texas Essential Knowledge and Skills (TEKS) and take the STAAR exams just like every public school – we teach scholars the way they want to be taught and learn best.
 To do this, we are creating our own curriculum under the guidance of Dr. Gerald Lieberman, author of the book Education and the Environment.